yogeshchandrasekharuni/fast-agent/README.md

 Evaluate how different models handle Agent and MCP Server calling tasks, then build multi-model workflows using the best provider for each task.

+`fast-agent` is now multi-modal, supporting Images and PDFs for both Anthropic and OpenAI endpoints (for supported models), via Prompts and MCP Tool Call results.

+> [!TIP] > `fast-agent` is now MCP Native!
+Coming Soon - Full Documentation Site.

 ### Agent Application Development

 Prompts and configurations that define your Agent Applications are stored in simple files, with minimal boilerplate, enabling simple management and version control.